C3.ai (NYSE:AI) Now Covered by Morgan Stanley

-Morgan Stanley began coverage on shares of C3.ai (NYSE:AI) in a report released on Monday, AR Network reports.
+Morgan Stanley began coverage on shares of C3.ai (NYSE:AI) in a report released on Monday, Analyst Ratings Network reports.
 The brokerage issued an underweight rating and a $100.00 target price on the financial services provider’s stock.

-AI has been the subject of several other reports.
-JPMorgan Chase & Co. assumed coverage on C3.ai in a report on Monday.
-They set an underweight rating and a $84.00 target price for the company.
-Piper Sandler assumed coverage on C3.ai in a report on Monday.
-They set an overweight rating and a $166.00 target price for the company.
+Several other analysts have also weighed in on AI.
 Canaccord Genuity assumed coverage on C3.ai in a report on Monday.
-They set a hold rating and a $140.00 target price for the company.
+They issued a hold rating and a $140.00 price objective for the company.
 Wedbush assumed coverage on C3.ai in a report on Monday.
-They set an outperform rating and a $200.00 target price for the company.
-Finally, Needham & Company LLC initiated coverage on C3.ai in a report on Monday.
-They set a buy rating and a $193.00 target price for the company.
-Three equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and four have assigned a buy rating to the stock.
-The company currently has an average rating of Hold and a consensus target price of $148.89.
+They issued an outperform rating and a $200.00 price objective for the company.
+KeyCorp assumed coverage on C3.ai in a report on Monday.
+They issued a sector weight rating for the company.
+JPMorgan Chase & Co. assumed coverage on C3.ai in a report on Monday.
+They issued an underweight rating and a $84.00 price objective for the company.
+Finally, Zacks Investment Research raised C3.ai from a sell rating to a hold rating in a report on Monday, October 5th.
+Three research analysts have rated the stock with a sell rating, seven have issued a hold rating and four have given a buy rating to the company.
+The stock has an average rating of Hold and a consensus price target of $148.89.

 About C3.ai